JTRamirez/BRMS-Walkthrough/pages/documentation.md

 ---
 ### Demos:

 Red Hat’s [completed Cool Store Demo](https://github.com/jbossdemocentral/brms-coolstore-demo/tree/v2.0) is available as a git repo, with instructions for installation.
-Ensure that Java and Maven are installed beforehand, ahowever, nd include the Red Hat software when installing as instructed by the included documentation.
+Ensure that Java and Maven are installed beforehand, however, and include the Red Hat software when installing as instructed by the included documentation.

 [The HTML/hosted version of Red Hat’s JBoss BRMS 6.0 Development Guide](https://access.redhat.com/documentation/en-US/Red_Hat_JBoss_BRMS/6.0/html-single/Development_Guide/) is a particularly helpful resource that (for some reason) deviates from the downloadable PDF version noticeably, as it contains more content, and additional sections.
 I highly suggest reading through it (with a focus on Sections 2-3 for those unfamiliar with Rules Engines; Sections 4-5 for key development information; and Sections 6 and 8 for rule authoring).